- Free Consultation - Call 24/7: 248-515-6583 Tap Here to Call Us

 Depending on the victim’s age, CSC fourth degree can be classified as a Tier I, Tier II, or Tier III offense under SORA.

-This means a person convicted of fourth degree CSC will have to register as a sex offender with the Michigan sex offender registry, if the following circumstances apply:
+This means a person convicted of fourth-degree CSC will have to register as a sex offender with the Michigan sex offender registry if the following circumstances apply:

-- If the complainant is below 13 years of age and the offender is more than 17, a conviction results in a Tier III offense that requires lifetime registration as a sex crimes offender
+- If the complainant is below 13 years of age and the offender is more than 17, a conviction results in a Tier III offense that requires lifetime registration as a sex crime offender

 - If the alleged victim is between 13 and 18 years of age, a conviction will result in a Tier II offense warranting a 25-year registration as a sex offender